SKBruck/voltdocs/_drafts/logging-in-and-out.md

 {% endhighlight %}
 </div>

-## Logging In ##
+### Logging In ###

 Logging in identifies you to the Volt server.
 Here is a typical log in screen:

 ![Login Screen]({{ site.baseurl }}/img/posts/logging-in-and-out.png)

-Once you have have obtained the user's email and password (either from a screen like to above or otherwise), you can call the $volt.auth.login() function to log the user in.
+Once you have have obtained the user's email and password (either from a screen like the above or otherwise), you can call the $volt.auth.login() function to log the user in.

 The syntax of the function is